 Thats amazing and powerful.
 It is said that Sri Ram also worshiped this idol in “Treta Yuga”.

 It is also said that Pandavas has visited this temple before going to war with Karwas.
 So if you see a lot of mythology is attached to this temple and its just amazing!!

 It is said that this place is very powerful and many gods still visit this place.

 Kurudumale Ganesha temple photos

 A nice view from outside the temple

 So stayed there for some more time and then, came out.
-My younger brothers were all excited to run around the temple as they are always.
 We spend some time and started back to the car.

 We saw few people selling custard apple.
 Looks like its grown there and my mom bought one packet.
 Pretty cheap, Rs 30 for almost 15 🙂

 We came back to Sri Someshwara temple.
 This is also a very old temple dedicated to Lord Shiva.
 This temple was also built during the Cholas period.